Charles Gordon (American football)

-Charles Gordon (born July 18, 1984) is a former American football cornerback and coach.
+Charles Gordon (born July 18, 1984) is an American former professional football cornerback and coach.
 He was signed by the Vikings as an undrafted free agent in 2006.
 He played college football at the University of Kansas.
 He also was a defensive backs coach at the University of Northern Colorado and the Defensive quality control coach for the Denver Broncos.

 College career

 A native of California, he attended Santa Monica High School.
 Gordon was recruited to play at the University of Kansas as a wide receiver, arriving on campus in 2002.
 In 2003, as a redshirt freshman, Gordon had 57 pass receptions for 769 yards, both totals set school records for freshmen.
-These marks were good enough to earn Gordon first-team freshmen All-American honors.
+These marks were good enough to earn Gordon first-team freshman All-American honors.
 Gordon finished the season as one of the team's starting cornerbacks in addition to his starting roles as a wide receiver and punt returner.
 The following season Gordon was moved to defense on a full-time basis.
 He led the nation in interceptions (7) and earning first-team All-Big 12 and third-team All-American honors.
 Going into his junior season, Gordon was named a pre-season first-team All-American at cornerback by numerous publications, however, Gordon was moved back to being primarily a wide receiver early in the conference season.
 For his efforts during his junior campaign, Gordon was named first-team All-Big 12 kick returner, as well as second-team cornerback and honorable mention wide receiver.

-At the conclusion of the 2005 season, Gordon announced that he would forgo his senior season to enter the NFL Draft.
+At the conclusion of the 2005 season, Gordon announced that he would forgo his senior season to enter the NFL draft.

 Professional career

 Minnesota Vikings

-Gordon went undrafted in the 2006 NFL Draft but signed with the Minnesota Vikings shortly after.
+Gordon went undrafted in the 2006 NFL draft but signed with the Minnesota Vikings shortly after.
 Initially signed to the practice squad, Gordon was added to the active roster on November 7, 2006.

 Gordon suffered a broken leg on a punt return against the Green Bay Packers on November 9, 2008.
 The next day he was placed on season ending injured reserve.